 Cygwin provides a lot of UNIX based tools on the Windows platform.
 It uses a UNIX emulation layer which might be a bit slower compared to the native Windows tools, but at an acceptable level.
 The installation and update is pretty easy and done through a single utility, setup-x86.exe for 32-bit Windows and setup-x86_64.exe for 64-bit Windows.

 Although Cygwin consists of several separate packages, the installation and update is done through a single utility, setup-x86.exe or setup-x86_64.exe, which acts similarly to other web based installers.
-Alternatively you can install Cygwin and its packages using Chocolatey.
+You can install Cygwin and its packages using Chocolatey, but this is not recommended due to Chocolatey’s default installation location, described in the previous section.

 You will find setup-x86.exe, for 32-bit systems, and setup-x86_64.exe, for 64-bit systems, at http://www.cygwin.com/install.html.
 Click on the link for the appropriate setup utility to download it.
 After the download completes, run it.

 All tools will be installed into one base folder.
-The default is C:\cygwin.
+The default is C:\cygwin for the 32-bit installer and C:\cygwin64 for the 64-bit installer.

 The setup utility will ask you for some settings.
 The defaults should usually work well, at least initially.